jinja2cpp/Jinja2Cpp/README.md

 - Microsoft Visual Studio 2017 x86, x64

 # Build and install
-Jinja2Cpp has got only two external dependency: boost library (at least version 1.55) and expected-lite.
+Jinja2Cpp has five external dependencies: boost library (at least version 1.55) and several header-only dependecies from nonstd project(expected-lite, variant-lite, value-ptr-lite, optional-lite).
 Because of types from boost are used inside library, you should compile both your projects and Jinja2Cpp library with similar compiler settings.
 Otherwise ABI could be broken.

 In order to compile Jinja2Cpp you need: